lexibank/tlopo/out/vol3/chapter4.md

-POc &ast;ma-saŋa is reconstructed with both verbal and nominal functions.
-Its morphological structure, that is, the prefix &ast;ma-, suggests that it was an intransitive verb with an Undergoer subject, as it appears to still be in Lou, Lau, Arosi and Sye.
-However, the range of reflexes of &ast;ma-saŋa with nominal meanings in modern Oceanic languages suggests that it perhaps also had nominal uses in POc.
-A number of modern languages which reflect both &ast;saŋa and &ast;ma- saŋa support the reconstruction of nominal and verbal functions, respectively.
-For example, in Lau and Arosi reflexes of &ast;saŋa now have quite specific nominal meanings and reflexes of &ast;ma-saŋa have the general meaning of 'branching, forked' and look to be verbal.
-In Kwaio, on the other hand, the reflexes of both &ast;saŋa and &ast;ma-saŋa have nominal meanings.
+POc _&ast;ma-saŋa_ is reconstructed with both verbal and nominal functions.
+Its morphological structure, that is, the prefix _&ast;ma-_, suggests that it was an intransitive verb with an Undergoer subject, as it appears to still be in Lou, Lau, Arosi and Sye.
+However, the range of reflexes of _&ast;ma-saŋa_ with nominal meanings in modern Oceanic languages suggests that it perhaps also had nominal uses in POc.
+A number of modern languages which reflect both _&ast;saŋa_ and _&ast;ma-saŋa_ support the reconstruction of nominal and verbal functions, respectively.
+For example, in Lau and Arosi reflexes of _&ast;saŋa_ now have quite specific nominal meanings and reflexes of _&ast;ma-saŋa_ have the general meaning of 'branching, forked' and look to be verbal.
+In Kwaio, on the other hand, the reflexes of both _&ast;saŋa_ and _&ast;ma-saŋa_ have nominal meanings.

 <table>
 <tr>